0x48lab/hackcraft2-vscode-extension/README.md

 }
 ```

-### 3. Run Script
+### 4. Run Script

-1. Select an entity in the hackCraft2 view
+1. Create a new JavaScript file in VSCode
-2. Click "Run Script" to execute your code
+2. Write your program
+3. Click the "Run" button in the top-right corner of the editor
-3. Watch the entity move in Minecraft!
+4. Watch your pet move in Minecraft!

 ## Features